mvysny/vaadin-boot/README.md

 Place the file here: `src/main/resources/webapp/WEB-INF/quickstart-web.xml`, and commit it to git.
-From now on, Jetty should read the QuickStart config and skip the classpath scanning automatically, you just need to set the `dumpQuickstartWeb` flag to false.
+From now on, Jetty should read the QuickStart config and skip the classpath scanning automatically, you just need to set the `generateQuickstartWeb` flag to false.

-> Note: the `org.eclipse.jetty.resources` context parameter contains full paths to jars, which makes
+> Note: in `quickstart-web.xml`, the `org.eclipse.jetty.resources` context parameter contains full paths to jars, which makes
 > the app not portable.
-You will have to delete that part of the `quickstart-web.xml` file manually.
+You will have to delete that part of the `quickstart-web.xml` file manually,
+> otherwise Jetty will fail to start and will throw an exception.

 ### Native